k-sanchez/workshop_networks_xcbh/02_sptree.md

 </p>

 Select the same options and execute the analysis, it should be finish quickly.
-A species tree with support values will appear on the screen, if you want to save this tree to a file go to <button>Trees</button> &rarr; `Save trees to file` and specify a name for the file.
+A species tree with support values will appear on the screen, if you want to save this tree to a file go to <button>Trees</button> &rarr; `Save trees to file`, specify a name for the file and select the Newick format at the bottom of the window.

 In case of looking to use a command line options, then simply open paup executable (double click), and type: